restforce/restforce/README.md

 ### update(sobject, attrs)

 Takes an sobject name and a hash of attributes to update a record.
-The 'Id' field is required to update.
+An 'Id' key is required in attrs (either a string or symbol).
 Returns true if the record was successfully updated.

 ```ruby